What Is An Asteroid?

-Asteroid is the informal name given by astronomers to many of the tens of thousands of small celestial bodies that orbit our Sun.
-Asteroids are smaller than planets, but larger than meteorites (which must be smaller than 10 meters, or about 33 feet, across).
+An asteroid is the informal name given by astronomers to many of the tens of thousands of small celestial bodies that orbit our Sun.
+Asteroids are smaller than planets but larger than meteorites (which must be smaller than 10 meters, or about 33 feet, across).
+We explain the difference here.
 Unlike comets, asteroids maintain a predictable and comparatively circular orbit.
 Also unlike comets, asteroids lack a “coma,” a glowing tail formed by ice crystals sublimating into gas.

 The largest known asteroid is the dwarf planet Ceres, at 580 miles in diameter.
 Ceres resides in the asteroid belt, and makes up nearly a third of belt’s total mass.
 The first recorded sighting of Ceres took place in 1801, leading to the discovery of many other asteroids in subsequent years.
 Today, astronomers discover thousands of new asteroids each year, and catalog them for comparison among one another.

 Many asteroids fall outside of the asteroid belt, and some even pass very near the Earth.
 Astronomers currently know of 7,075 “near-Earth asteroids,” approximately 1,000 of which are more than a kilometer in diameter.
 Some of these have struck the Earth.
 In fact, scientists believe prehistoric collisions with major asteroids may have caused several important geological events, including the mass extinction of dinosaurs and other creatures at the end of the Cretaceous period, 65 million years ago.